argelj289/WebShop/README.md

 # WebShop
-Here listed projects created from angular cli (self-testing)
+A project created from angular and all the required services are in this project